 The first thing a claimant should consider is that settling a worker’s compensation case means that they cannot receive further weekly payments for the injury, as settlement closes that portion of the case.

 Some jurisdictions require insurers to continue paying a claimant’s medical bills after a case is settled, but others allow insurance companies to terminate benefits.
 Claimants should check with the appropriate state agency or a worker’s compensation lawyer to determine whether the state requires continued medical benefits.

 Settlements Must Gain State Worker’s Comp Agency Approval

-Just because an insurer, a claimant, and their Workers compensation lawyer agree on a settlement doesn’t mean that the case is over.
+Just because an insurer, a claimant, and their workers compensation lawyer in Tinton Falls agree on a settlement doesn’t mean that the case is over.
 Most jurisdictions require that a proposal be submitted to the state’s worker’s comp agency.
 After a hearing, a judge or hearing officer will review the settlement.
 If the officer believes that the worker did not gain just compensation, the settlement may be rejected.